 Delicious food is made from scratch

 The Lofoten Fishery was established as the mainstay of both regional and national development, in close collaboration with cargo vessel traffic to the Hanseatic city of Bergen.
 It was the natural resources that formed the basis of much of modern Norway’s development.
-And it is generations of knowledge and tradition that Oddbjørn and Astrid are now drawing on, when they in 2013 are making sure that customers and guests are given an insight into how delicious food can be, when everything is made from scratch.
+And it is generations of knowledge and tradition that Oddbjørn is now drawing on, when he is making sure that customers and guests are given an insight into how delicious food can be, when everything is made from scratch.

 Practical information on Kjerringøy and how to get your hands on local delicacies

 Kjerringøy is located just 42km north of Bodø meaning if timed right with the ferry it only takes around 1 hour and 10 minutes to get there from Bodø.
 During the journey you’ have to take the Kjærringøy-Festvåg Fv834 ferry which runs on a regular time schedule in summertime.